-Proposed programs for out-of-school youth must be designed to lead youth to self-sufficiency through attainment of full-time, long-term employment and post-secondary opportunities or both.
-Outcomes will vary depending on the needs, interests and age of the out-of-school youth participant.
+Proposed programs for Out-of-school youth must be designed to lead youth to self-sufficiency through attainment of Secondary credential or its equivalent (GED) and/or full-time, long-term employment and post-secondary opportunities or all of the above.
+Outcomes will vary depending on the needs, interests and age of the In-school youth participant.